 The woodland is mainly at the entrance, as one keeps driving, the savannah grassland opens up and one can see as far Kitenglea, Athi river, the Central business district (CBD) as well as Mombasa Road.

-A few minutes’ drive and the parks custodians can be seen roaming.
+A few minutes’ drives and the custodians of the park can be seen roaming.
 A thriving Rhino population is growing; herds of Zebras can be seen gracefully grazing in the plains.
 A unique feature of the park is that you do not have to travel far to view the game in their natural habitat.
 There is a wide variety of habitats from open grass plains to rocky rivers gorges and a dry forest making it an ideal habitat for lots of wildlife.

-Bird life, is abundant, for lovers of bird watching, this is an ideal locations to see the over 400 bird species.
+Birdlife, is abundant, for lovers of bird watching, this is an ideal location to see the over 400 bird species.

 There are several picnic sites where one can enjoy a lovely view of the park, ideal for groups and families’ picnics as well as team building.

-Mokoyeti picnic site: An open cliff top site with shaded tables, latrines and extensive parking.
-The last time I was here the shaded tables were not done yet, it looked really nice.
-(I have got to be back here soonJ)
+Mokoyeti picnic site: An open clifftop site with shaded tables, latrines and extensive parking.
+The last time I was here the shaded tables were not done yet, it looked nice.
+(I have got to be back here soon)

 Looking to experience the park in the night?

-Then the Nairobi Tented camp is your ideal and only accommodation within the park.
+The Nairobi Tented Camp is your ideal and only accommodation within the park.
 Spend a night in the park for and indulge yourself in a night of luxury, coupled with peace and quietness apart from the whistles and whispers from trees and the wild.

 Facts on the Nairobi National Park (Info: courtesy of Kenya Wildlife Service)